Stade Malien: Bamako District Mayor's Cup

 Stade's highpoint came at the end of the season, winning the "Coupe du Maire du District": the Bamako District Mayor's Cup.
 But while Stade made it to the final, its victory over arch-rival Djoliba came from legal, rather than on the field factors.
 In the 44th minute of the match, Djoliba supporters rioted, attacking officials, other fans, and journalists.
 The match was called off, and several days later, awarded to Stade.
-Djoliba were fined 500,000 FCFA, all payments for previous matches were withdrawn, and they were excluded form the 2009 competition.
+Djoliba were fined 500,000 FCFA, all payments for previous matches were withdrawn, and they were excluded from the 2009 competition.
 Stade received the trophy and a 750,000 F Cfa award from the Mayor of Bamako Adama Sangaré on 23 September.

 Earlier in the season, the club brought in two Burkinabé players, goalkeeper Rachid Abdoulaye Compaoré (to supplement national squad keeper Soumaila Diakité who was suspended from CAF play) and striker Moctar Ouédraogo (who has become a starter).
 They said goodbye to defender Amadou "Docteur" Diallo and longtime central defender and Captain Boucader Diallo.

 2008/09 season

 Stade Malien competed in 2008–09 Malian Première Division, beginning 12 December 2008.
 By the end of January 2009, with six matches played, Stade had slumped to one of their worst starts, winning only one match, and drawing only one.
 That draw came on the home leg of their derby match with Djoliba, holding them 1–1 with a 60-minute equaliser from Stade's Adama Touré.
 They stood at 11th of 14 clubs in the standings.
-Following a particularly poor result, a group of Stade fans attacked the home of a mach official, and incurred a one million FCFA fine from FEMIFOOT.
+Following a particularly poor result, a group of Stade fans attacked the home of a match official, and incurred a one million FCFA fine from FEMIFOOT.
 Standing just nine points off relegation on 10 February, the board sacked three players and manager Cheick Oumar Koné, replacing him with goalkeeping coach and former Malian international Yatouma Diop on an interim basis.
 On 12 February, the club's board announced Djibril Dramé, formerly of the Malian national team would become manager of the club.